cies/kubuntu-setup/firefox/README.md

 # Firefox

-Firefox comes pre-installed on Kubutnu.
-It easily is one of my most used apps, and still has a horrible story for power users.
+Firefox comes pre-installed with OpenSUSE.
+It easily is one of my most used apps, yet sadly still has a horrible story for power users.

 ## Plugins